Spwahle/Front-end-Developer-Interview-Questions/README.md

 #### HTML Questions:

 * What does a `doctype` do?

+[DONE] DOCTYPE is a required preamble.

+DOCTYPEs are required for legacy reasons.
+When omitted, browsers tend to use a different rendering mode that is incompatible with some specifications.
+Including the DOCTYPE in a document ensures that the browser makes a best-effort attempt at following the relevant specifications.

 * What's the difference between full standards mode, almost standards mode and quirks mode?
 * What's the difference between HTML and XHTML?
 * Are there any problems with serving pages as `application/xhtml+xml`?